Alternity156/AudicaExScoring/README.md

 This is my take on EX scoring for Audica.
 EX scoring is inspired by DDR and ITG competitive scene, where accuracy matters much more than combo or other factors.

+The current version of the mod only prints the score to the MelonLoader console.

 This current EX scoring implementation is as follows: